 Created in 1973, the Parc National des Écrins, located between Gap, Grenoble and Briançon, is a jewel of nature in the raw.
 With 150 summits more than 3,000 metres high and its thousands of hectares of glaciers, it majestically asserts its incredibly diverse character.
 Pine forests, screes, snowfields, vertiginous rock walls, meadows and mountain pastures stretch over 750 kilometres of trails where no fewer than 2,500 plant species bloom.
 It is also a great playground for the very varied fauna it houses, including the iconic chamois and mountain goats.
 Finally, the Parc National des Écrins is a popular meeting point for hikers and mountaineers from around the world.

 The Parc National du Mercantour

 Soar Above the Sea

 Linking the Southern Alps and the Côte d’Azur, the Parc national du Mercantour, backing onto the Italian border, provides a panoramic viewpoint overlooking the sea.
 Le Gélas, its highest peak at an altitude of 3143 metres, is only 50 kilometres from the Mediterranean.
-This unique sea-meets-mountain location gives the Parc National du Mercantour its unique character.
-Established in 1979, you can spot an abundance of very special fauna here, with its 58 species of mammals, including the seven wild hoofed animals of France and very rare Tengmalm’s owls from Siberia.
-There also is an array of very diverse flora: 2000 species of plants.
-This majestic, tranquil natural space is internationally known for the Vallée des Merveilles, which boasts more than 40,000 Bronze Age engravings.
+This unique sea-meets-mountain location gives the Parc National du Mercantour, established in 1979, its unique character.
+You can spot here an abundance of very specific fauna and flora, at the crossroads of climates : glacial relics like the rock ptarmigan and Mediterranean symbols like the olive tree or lavender fields on the same territory.
+With more than 11,000 species, the Parc National du Mercantour is a biodiversity hotspot.
+This majestic, tranquil natural space is internationally known for the Vallée des Merveilles and the Vallée de Fontanalba, which boast more than 40,000 Bronze Age engravings.

 The Parc National de Port-Cros et Porquerolles